-The individual combinations of the interface options are depicted in the confidential Security Target [10].
+The individual combinations of the interface options are depicted in the confidential Security Target.

-Supporting a Mifare compatible software interface application requires a dedicated small space of memory.
-In this context and depending on user's choice, various memory sections each of 1 up to 4 kBytes can be defined.
-The number and location of these memory sections is simply limited by the available SOLID FLASH[TM] NVM space.
+Supporting an NRG software interface application requires a dedicated small space of memory.
+In this context and depending on user's choice, various memory sections of each 1 up to 4 Kbyte can be defined.
+The number and location of these memory sections is simply limited by the available SOLID FLASHTM NVM space.
 Also these memory sections are read/write protected and are defined and generated by the user.
+Please note that the NRG part does not provide any TOE security functionality.

-The bus system comprises two separate bus entities: a memory bus supporting high-speed communication between the Core and Memories, and a peripheral bus for communication with the peripherals.
+The bus system comprises two separate bus entities: a memory bus supporting communication between the core and the memories and a peripheral bus for high-speed communication with the peripherals.

-Subsequently, an intelligent shielding algorithm finishes the layers, finally providing the so called intelligent implicit active shielding " 1^2 -shield".
+Subsequently, an intelligent shielding algorithm finishes the layers, finally providing the so called intelligent implicit active shielding "l2-shield".
 This provides physical protection against probing and forcing.

-The STS (self-test software), RMS (Resource Management System), Service Algorithm Minimal (SAM), the Mifare compatible software interface routines and the MAE enhanced Flash Loader together compose the TOE's firmware stored in the ROM and the patches hereof, as well as parts of the MAE enhanced Flash Loader, in the SOLID FLASH[TM] NVM.
-All mandatory functions for internal testing, production usage and start-up behavior (STS), and also the RMS and SAM functions are grouped together in a common privilege level.
+The STS (self-test software), RMS (Resource Management System), Service Algorithm Minimal (SAM) and Flash Loader together compose the TOE firmware stored in the ROM and the patches hereof in the SOLID FLASHTM NVM.
+All mandatory functions for internal testing, production usage and start-up behaviour (STS), and also the RMS and SA functions are grouped together in a common privilege level.
 These privilege levels are protected by a hardwired Memory Management Unit (MMU) setting.

-The optional MAE firmware is stored in the SOLID FLASH[TM] NVM.
+The optional MAE software is stored in the SOLID FLASHTM NVM.
 The user software can be implemented in various options depending on the user's choice as described in chapter 1.1.
-Thereby the user software, or parts of it, can be downloaded into the SOLID FLASH[TM] NVM, either during production of the TOE or at customer side.
+Thereby the user software, or parts of it, can be downloaded into the SOLID FLASHTM NVM, either during production of the TOE or at customer side.
 In the latter case, the user downloads his software or the final parts of it at his own premises, using the Flash Loader software.
 Once the user software has been downloaded onto the TOE, any MAE software that was on the TOE is no longer available (yet it might be re-installed and activated if the Flash Loader is not locked yet and if an activated user software has implemented functionality to re-activate the Flash Loader).